hmaleman/23-machineLearning/README.md

-# 24-deepLearning
+# Machine Learning and Deep Learning
-Deep Learning notes and exercices
+Machine Learning and Deep Learning notes, code, exercices and snippets